Wind4Greg/EdDSA-Test-Vectors/README.md

 `input//unsigned.json` or can be put in line with the example code.
 Generated signed credentials are put in the `output` directory which are then used in the verification examples.

+Note that ECDSA examples/test vectors have been added for P-256 and P-384 cases with RDF and JCS canonicalization.
+These have crytosuite identifiers of `ecdsa-rdfc-2019` and `ecdsa-jcs-2019`.
+The different curves are determined for verification purposes by the public key type.
+For creation purposes we have separate files.

 ### Example Code